brnjak-dominik/awattar/README.md

 (you can change them if wanted)

 In case I forgot something - the IDE is going to tell you!
+Big thanks to aWATTar for their support!

 The Project is still IN PROGRESS!!
 So far it is working well, but don't be mad, if there are some bugs :)
+(c) Brnjak Dominik